 While the others gathered the two prisoners – an easy task for one, a not-so-easy task for the other, Izuku made his way slowly down the gangplank.
 By this point, he was able to hobble along with only one crutch, but getting down the gangplank was still tough.

-Kyoka saw his annoyed guess and laughed quietly, poking him in the side with her jacks.
+Kyoka saw his annoyed expression and laughed quietly, poking him in the side with her jacks.
 “Hey, don’t frown so much, Zuk.
 Heck, your crutch makes you look almost piratical.
 Pretend your boots a peg leg, and you’ve got it.”

 “Ugh, as if anyone would want to act like a pirate,” Izuku shook his head.
 “That’s like the exact opposite of being a hero.”